PaulFangBayArea/NDNF-release/README.md

     ./waf --run=ndn-test-singleconsumer

- To run EdgeRouter NDNF scenario, you can run the following command:
+ To run Edge-Router NDNF scenario, you can run the following command:

     ./waf --run=ndn-test-edgerouter

- To run AnyRouter NDNF scenario, you can run the following command:
+ To run Any-Router NDNF scenario, you can run the following command:

     ./waf --run=ndn-test-anyrouter